CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 # Bounce handling

 When you send out email, you receive all sorts of bounce messages too.
-Amonst these messages are delivery status notifications for addresses that no longer exists, out-of-office replies from people who are on holiday, confirmation messages ("thank you for your email") and all sort of other automaticly generated replies.
+Amongst these messages are delivery status notifications for addresses that no longer exists, out-of-office replies from people who are on holiday, confirmation messages ("thank you for your email") and all sort of other automaticly generated replies.